AucaCoyan/blog/src/content/blog/git.md

 does the same.
 The `--cached` part does delete the file from the index (adding it to staging area of the next commit), but doesn't delete the file on your computer.

+### Keep the file on the repo, but don't track newer changes

+That's `git update-index –skip-worktree file1.txt` is for

 ### you can see the differences with a specific commit

 ```sh